 Things You Might Not Expect

 Rio de Janeiro has in recent years received negative publicity for its high levels of urban violence.
-In the past year, however, this image has begun to change dramatically with a vigorous campaign of urban “pacification” by the municipal government.
-The good news is, thus, that levels of violent crime are down within the city center, although some report increased levels of petty theft.
+In the past decade, however, this image has begun to change dramatically with a vigorous campaign of urban “pacification” by the municipal government.
+The good news is that levels of violent crime are down within the city center, although some report increased levels of petty theft.
 In sum, while Rio may not be safe as Copenhagen, most areas of interest to visitors are located either on the South Side, or the historical strip from Flamengo to Downtown which tend to be safer areas.
 Other areas that are less traveled by tourists may not be as suitable.
 As in any other big city, always be aware of your surroundings and walk in groups in well-lit areas.

 Tips are only expected in restaurants, are normally around 10% and typically are included in the bill (that is, the tip is not optional).

 Many museums and some services (hair salons, theatres, fast food eateries, etc.) offer a small discount with a valid student ID.
 Please note that many such discounts also require the student to be under a certain age (usually 26).
 Sometimes these offers are available to Brazilian students only.

 English is not widely spoken except in some touristy areas.
 Don't expect bus or taxi drivers to understand English, so it may be a good idea to write down the address you are heading to before getting a cab and to learn some common Portuguese phrases.

 Most ATMs are closed between 10pm and 6am, and the ones open will probably only give you R$ 100.

 Music plays an important part in the Brazilian identity and it is common to see people dancing and singing in the street.

 Prices at street and beach vendors are always negotiable!